gabrieljacintho/gabrieljacintho/README.md

 <h1 align="center">Hello, my name is Gabriel Bertasso! <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px"></h1>

-I'm a senior Unity game developer with +5 years of experience developing games with the Unity Engine.
+I'm a senior Unity game developer with +5 years of experience developing games with Unity Engine.

 Throughout my career, I've worked on the development of +24 commercial projects, including mobile, PC, and web games available on platforms such as the Google Play Store, App Store, Steam, CrazyGames, and itch.io.

-I've worked at game studios Pandora Game Studio and 67 Bits, and with the publisher Ritual Interactive.
+I've worked at game studios Pandora Game Studio and 67 Bits, and with publishers CreativeForge Games and Ritual Interactive.

 I'm also the founder of FireRing Studio, a Brazilian horror game studio for PC and consoles.